hamaka/silverstripe-foldergallery/README.md

 # Folder based image gallery for CMS SilverStripe 5.x

+## Hamaka Notes
+The module works on SilverStripe 5 + PHP 8.2.
+We only had to remove the composer requires.

 ```
 NOTE: Work-in-progress fork of cwsoft/silverstripe-foldergallery, which is no longer maintained.
 ```